Undergraduate courses search

 This combination of linguistics and modern languages and cultures will deepen your understanding of how language and languages work.
 You’ll study the inner workings of language, whilst at the same time applying this knowledge in your study of either one or two modern foreign languages.

 A modern languages and cultures degree at Sheffield is a confident step into the wider world.
 You'll graduate with skills that are highly valued by employers.
-You'll learn to communicate fluently and effectively in one, two or three modern languages and develop a sophisticated understanding of the countries where they’re spoken.
+You'll learn to communicate fluently and effectively in two modern languages and develop a sophisticated understanding of the countries where they’re spoken.

 Combining business management with modern languages and cultures gives your degree a truly global focus.
 You'll study key areas of business management, such as corporate social responsibility, marketing, operations and supply chain management, alongside one or two of these languages: Catalan, Czech, Dutch, French, German, Portuguese, Russian and Spanish.